stashed/docs/docs/guides/use-cases/cross-namespace-target/index.md

 sample-mysql-backup-1650452100   BackupConfiguration   sample-mysql-backup   Succeeded   33s        32s
 ```

 We can see from the above that the Phase of the  BackupSession is Succeeded.
-It indicates that Stash has successfully taken backup of our target.
+It indicates that Stash has successfully taken a backup of our target.

 ## Restore

 In this section, we are going to restore the database in the `staging` namespace from the backup we have taken in the previous section.
 We are going to deploy a new database and initialize it from the backup.

 **Stop Taking Backup of the Old Database:**

-At first, let's stop taking any further backup of the old database so that no backup is taken during restore process.
+At first, let's stop taking any further backup of the old database so that no backup is taken during the restore process.

 Let's pause the `sample-mysql-backup` BackupConfiguration,